jazzboME/tiin-go/README.md

 ```

 ### Steal the types
-Implemented endpoints have a one-to-one matching of Tiingo types to Golang types.
+This usage pattern offers the most control.
+You handle the entire request lifecycle
-You can handle the entire request lifecycle yourself and steal the types to make
+and simply steal the one-to-one matching Tiingo to Golang types for easier
-marshalling & unmarshalling easier.
+marshalling & unmarshalling.

 ```go
 package main